 We won’t be reading any legal descriptions as they are available in the Recorder’s Office.

-Sheriff’s Sale information and listings are available in our office at 333 North Main Street, on our website www.acso-oh.us, and in the Sunday edition of The Lima News Classified Section.
+Sheriff’s Sale information and listings are available in our office at 333 North Main Street, on our website www.acso-oh.us, and in The Lima News and/or The Delphos Herald.
 The Allen County Sheriff’s Office makes every effort to provide information to the public but only limited information is available over the phone.
 Understand that the Allen County Sheriff’s Office acts in the capacity as an agent for the sale of real estate (properties) in compliance with a court order.
 Properties are appraised by independent appraisers, advertised, and sold at public auction.
 If you are interested in the legal description of the property you can obtain it at the Allen County Recorder’s Office, 301 N. Main Street, Rm 204, Lima, Ohio 45801.
 For questions of a legal nature, contact a legal advisor.

 Below you will find answers to the most frequently asked questions, about the Sheriff’s Real Estate Sale.
 If you have other questions you can contact our office at (419) 993-1408.